 Menu Item Description Select Goes to Database File Assignments Menu.
 Find Jumps to another object in the workspace.
 Aliases Displays a table where you can ENTER one or more database aliases that are created when the database is connected.
 Note that all databases defined in the workspace are connected first and then aliases are created.
 If a database is already connected with a logical name that conflicts with an alias, the alias is ignored. #seq Displays the Database Sequences Assignment Menu.
 Edit Edits workspace-specific parameters and notes.
 The notes section can only be edited if the object has a WIP status.
 Workspace-specific parameters are not subject to version control and can be edited at any time.
 Ver Goes to Versions Menu.
-Load Loads PROGRESS Schema from connected database.
+Load Loads OpenEdge Schema from connected database.
 This option allows the user to Load the schema of an existing database into Roundtable.
-PFILE and PFIELD objects are created for each of the file and field definitions found in the PROGRESS database.
+PFILE and PFIELD objects are created for each of the file and field definitions found in the OpenEdge database.
 Preview Previews unapplied changes to the object.
-Reports Provides access to the PDBASE Object, Database Definition, and the Versions in Product Module Report, which are described in the Reports Review section.
-The PDBASE Reports Menu also provides access to the Integrity Check Report, which compares Roundtable's schema definition with the schema definition in the Physical PROGRESS Database.
-This report is very useful for finding out if someone has modified the PROGRESS database schema manually.
+Reports Provides access to the PDBASE Object Report, Database Definition Report, and the Versions in Product Module Report.
+The PDBASE Reports Menu also provides access to the Integrity Check Report, which compares Roundtable's schema definition with the schema definition in the Physical OpenEdge Database.
+This report is very useful for finding out if someone has modified

+Menu Item Description

+the OpenEdge database schema manually.

 Where Goes to the Where Used Menu.

-Menu Item Description

 History Views update history of object versions.

 Quit Returns to previous menu.